davide-ciraolo/fairlight-cmi-floppy-browser/README.md

 # Fairlight CMI Floppy Browser
 A file browser for the Fairlight CMI floppy disk images (i.e., .HFE, .IMD and .IMG).
+This software is made to ease the process of managing CMI floppies and their contents.
+The application allows users to intuitively open .IMD, .HFE and .IMG floppy disk images and navigate through .VC, .CO, .IN and .RS files contained inside them.
+It is possible to copy, extract, import and move files between floppies in a similar way as you do with normal desktop folders.

 # Functionalities
 - [x] Load .HFE, .IMD and .IMG disk images.
 To open a file, it is possible to double-click on the file (if this application is set as the default to open these file extensions), it is possible to drag & drop the file on the application or load the disk from the the menu of the application;